 #2: Under-Cabinet Lighting Fixtures

-The type of lighting fixture you select will depend on the amount and style of light you need to match the shape and size of your cabinets.
-There are four basic styles of under-cabinet lights to choose from.
+The type of under-cabinet lighting fixture you select will depend on the amount and style of light you need to match the shape and size of your cabinets.
+There are four basic styles of under-cabinet lighting fixtures to choose from.

 - Puck lights (also called spot lights).
 Shaped like a hockey puck, these lights provide focused pools of light and are also ideal as accent lighting for display shelves.
 To create a more even lighting effect and avoid dark shadows, install under-cabinet puck lights 8 to 12 inches apart.